Erasure

 Luca von Kirschbaum [they / them]

-Luca von Kirschbaum holds a Bachelor of Arts in American Studies from Johannes Gutenberg-Universität Mainz, where they wrote their thesis on self-identity, trauma, and reconciliation in Richard Wagamese's Indian Horse.
-They are currently pursuing a Master of Arts in North American Studies at the University of Bonn.
+Luca von Kirschbaum holds a Bachelor of Arts in American Studies from Johannes Gutenberg University of Mainz, Germany, where they wrote their thesis on self-identity, trauma, and reconciliation in Richard Wagamese's Indian Horse.
+They are currently pursuing a Master of Arts in North American Studies at the University of Bonn, Germany.
 Luca's research interests include Native American and Indigenous Literary Studies, Queer Studies, and Disability Studies.
 They have been involved in disability advocacy, including a six-month internship in 2023 advising the German Federal Ministry for Economic Cooperation and Development on the inclusion of people with disabilities in international cooperation.